drwetter/testssl.sh/Readme.md

 ### Status

-We're currently in the late release candidate phase.
-That means you can and should use it for production and let us know if you encounter any additional bugs.
-Features implemented in 3.0 are listed in the [Changelog](https://github.com/drwetter/testssl.sh/blob/3.0/CHANGELOG.md).
+We're currently in the developement pase of 3.1dev.
+That means **occasionally** things can break.
+But we plan to keep it usable, think more of a rolling development.
+For missing critical purposes or when you don't like changes you should wait a bit until we're in the release phase.
+As soon as we reach that or the "dev" disappears in the branch you should rather use this version.

 Support for 2.9.5 has been dropped.
+Supported is 3.0 only.

 ### Documentation